 Its waters are pristine and clear.
 If you were to take a bottle and fill it with the water in the lake’s center.
 It would be 99% pure h20.

-During drought years the boulders are more exposed in North Lake Tahoe, creating a surreal scene.
+During drought years, the boulders are more exposed to North Lake Tahoe, creating a surreal scene.

-The surrounding area beautiful too, especially in the fall.
-Hope Valley lies to the South East of Lake Tahoe via highway 89.
+The surrounding area is beautiful, too, especially in the fall.
+Hope Valley lies to the South East of Lake Tahoe via Highway 89.